kyuhwan720/Kyuhwan-Lee-Resume/README.md

 - GitHub: https://github.com/kyuhwan720

 ## Special Thanks To...
-GitHub and Overleaf user @jakegut
+GitHub and Overleaf user @jakegut and @arasgungore for inspiration